What’s The Best Way To Run Taste Tests?

 2. Ready, Aim, Fire – NOT Ready, Fire, Aim!

-However, as always in market research, there is a fine balance between keeping costs down and getting robust, informative results.
+However, as always in most types of FMCG market research, there is a fine balance between keeping costs down and getting robust, informative results.

 Poor research design and a lack of contingency planning is often at the route of market research failure – something which should be avoided at all costs as it can be difficult to spot research mistakes before actually seeing the product fail and asking ‘why?’.